reecemillsom/http-request-client/README.md

 **Installation and Usage**

 1. npm i --save http-request-client
-2. import {Get, Post, Put, Delete} from "http-request-client";
+2. import {get, post, put, del} from "http-request-client";

 Each request type has a handle request function.
 They have 3 params but only one is required.